gkapfham/python-talk-abstracts/pycon_typing_summit_2025.md

 ### Studying the Benefits of Typing

 - Is there evidence to share with students that typing is beneficial?
-    - Gopinath and Walkingshaw, Mutation 2017: "(1) the mutants killed by the type checker were a strict subset of the mutants killed by the test suite, and (2) simple type annotations were just as effective at killing mutants as more sophisticated type annotations."
+    - Gopinath and Walkingshaw, Mutation 2017 workshop paper: "(1) the mutants killed by the type checker were a strict subset of the mutants killed by the test suite, and (2) simple type annotations were just as effective at killing mutants as more sophisticated type annotations."
-    -
+    - This study presents a negative result!
+Can we conduct new experiments to look at the benefits of type annotations from a different perspective?
+- How can we empirically study whether or not typing enhances the productivity of Python learners or enhances their ability to write correct code?

 ### Tools and Next Steps (2 minutes)